G-2004/SWDV-HTML_Project/SWDV_Website/Readme.md

 When selected "items" on purchase page are shown in totalBox.

 you can remove an item from totalBox by clicking on its image. (side note: For now you can not define a quantity of game)

+Added the form I was supposed to have a while ago.
+A successful submission will bring the user to the 404 page.

+added javascript for the submit button on the form. (border flashes if not all required fields filled)(background changes color if they are filled)